Implementing Ranges for Custom Types

 Adding Iterators to our Custom Types

 In the next two lessons, we will see an example where we implement iterators for our types entirely from scratch.
-This gives us full control of the implementation, and how our iterators behave.
+This gives us full control over the implementation, and how our iterators behave.

 But, in most cases, this isn’t necessary.
 When we’re implementing a custom collection, two things are often true: